DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 The service account defined in step 4 above should be granted access using service account impersonation.

 If this does not exist then access can be granted with either the [update wif service account permissions ](https://github.com/DFE-Digital/teacher-services-analytics-cloud/blob/main/scripts/gcloud/update-wif-service-account-permissions.sh) gcloud script or from the [IAM](https://console.cloud.google.com/iam-admin/workload-identity-pools/pool/azure-cip-identity-pool) gcloud console, by navigating to the "GRANT ACCESS" window.
 Use the attributes specified in the gcloud script.
-Note that the subject must be set to the Managed Identity Object ID from azure for each environment (see Step 1 above).
+Note that the subject must be set to the Managed Identity Object ID from Azure for each environment (see Step 1 above).

 ### 6. Download the WIF client credentials